Skip to main content

 Strengthening Phase (2-6 weeks post-injury):

 As you move into the strengthening phase, it’s time to gradually introduce exercises that target your ankle and the surrounding muscles.
 Think calf raises and resistance band workouts.
-Research shows that a structured strengthening regimen can lead to better outcomes, with many athletes returning to their sports within 8-12 weeks after comprehensive rehabilitation.
-Incorporating RegenCore’s innovative regenerative therapies during this phase can further enhance your tissue repair and recovery.
+Research shows that a structured rehabilitation program can lead to better outcomes, with many athletes returning to their sports within 8-12 weeks after comprehensive rehabilitation.
+Incorporating RegenCore’s innovative therapies during this phase can further enhance your tissue repair and recovery.
 Don’t forget about balance training, either!
 It’s vital for regaining your confidence and stability post-injury, as physical therapists often emphasize.

 Functional Phase (6 weeks and beyond):